 While quite a few of da Vinci's masterpieces reside in museums outside of Italy, there are many examples of the master's works in his native land.
-You can follow the "Leonardo Trail" with this list of places in Italy where you can see his work (in alphabetical order by city name).
+You can follow the "Leonardo Trail" with this list of places in Italy where you can see his work.
+They're listed in alphabetical order by city name.

 01 of 08

-Gherardini was a real Florentine woman, born and raised there.
-Centuries after her death, the painting, Mona Lisa, became the world's most famous and most recognizable work of Da Vinci's.
+Gherardini del Giocondo was a real Florentine woman, born and raised there.
+Centuries after her death, the painting, Mona Lisa, became the world's most famous and most recognizable work of da Vinci's.

 02 of 08

 The legend of da Vinci's massive painting, "The Battle of Anghiari," lives on in the Palazzo Vecchio's Salone dei Cinquecento, although the painting is thought to be covered by a wall or another fresco.
 The location of the monumental painting, at times referred to as "The Lost Leonardo," remains a mystery.

 On the exterior of the Palazzo Vecchio is a cornerstone imprinted with the silhouette of a man's face, which is thought to be Leonardo's unofficial signature.

 Italy's most important art museum, the Uffizi Gallery, has a few of da Vinci's works.
 Paintings include the "Annunciation," "Adoration of the Magi," and a self-portrait.
 Da Vinci is also represented by a number of sketches and under-drawings in the Prints and Drawings Collection in the Uffizi.

 Room 15 of the museum is dedicated to the paintings of Leonardo da Vinci and to artists who inspired (Andrea del Verrocchio) or admired (Luca Signorelli, Lorenzo di Credi, and Pietro Perugino) his work.

 04 of 08